aruba/aruba-central-ansible-role/README.md

 ## [](https://github.com/aruba/aruba-central-ansible-role#inventory) Inventory/Host File
 There are two ways in which you can use an inventory or host file with the Aruba Central Ansible Role:
 1. **Inventory**
 	    - Host file which tells Ansible the required httpapi plugin to use with some other details and the access token.
 2. **Inventory Plugin Config File** or **Inventory Source**
+	- An inventory source file which is used by the inventory plugin.
 	- A typical inventory plugin implementation has a plugin script (usually written in Python), and an inventory source (in this case it is a YAML file).
 	- Based on Ansible Documentation,  Inventory sources are the input strings that inventory plugins work with.
-An inventory source can be a path to a file or to a script, or it can be raw data that the plugin can interpret to dynamically generate an inventory variables.
+An inventory source can be a path to a file or to a script, or it can be raw data that the plugin can interpret to dynamically generate inventory variables.
-    - Only `.yml` files with below as mentioned Inventory Plugin Config File variables are accepted as an inventory source by the inventory plugin.
+    - Only `.yml` files with [Inventory Plugin Config File variables](https://github.com/aruba/aruba-central-ansible-role#inventory-plugin-config-variables) are accepted as an inventory source by the inventory plugin for this role.
-- You can use either type of Inventory File depending on your need.
+- You can use either of the above files depending on your need.
-	- If do not require auto-renew of tokens, use the simple Inventory file
+	- If do not require auto-renew of tokens, use the simple [Inventory file](https://github.com/aruba/aruba-central-ansible-role#sample-inventory)
-	- Or, if you wish to have the auto-renew of tokens, use an Inventory Plugin Config File for the Inventory Plugin.
+	- Or, if you wish to have the auto-renew of tokens, use an [Inventory Plugin Config File](https://github.com/aruba/aruba-central-ansible-role#sample-inventory-plugin-config-file) for the Inventory Plugin.

 ## Inventory